UBC-MDS/public/rubric/rubric_presentations.md

   </tr>
 </table>

-In addition to their oral skills, presenters may be judged on the [content](./rubric_reasoning.md) of their presentations.
+In addition to the presentation quality, presenters may also be judged on the [content](./rubric_reasoning.md) of their presentations.